-Examining the claims and breaking down some outright NPV myths is the topic of this and several upcoming posts at SaveOurStates.
-(NPV's website contains a "responses to myths" page--we will test some of these as well, though most are mere strawmen and attempts at distraction.)
+Examining the claims and breaking down some outright NPV myths is the topic of this post.
+(NPV's website contains a "Answering Myths" page--we will test some of these as well, though most are mere strawmen and attempts at distraction.)

 NPV Myth #1: "What long-term effects?"